signupsoftware/TEMP-Docs-BC/docs/user-manual/10-help-and-support/5-support-portal.md

 #### ExFlow for BC Online

-Search for ''ExFlow License Activation'' in Business Central and add the provided license key.
+Search for *ExFlow License Activation* in Business Central and add the provided license key.

 ![License key](@site/static/img/media/support-portal-license-key.png)<br/>

-**Please note:**
+##### Please note
 Existing customers will continue using their current license via License Activation.
-For new customers and Business Central Online AP installations, the *SignUp Software License Provider* will be used.
+For new customers and Business Central Online AP installations, [License Provider](https://docs.exflow.cloud/business-central/docs/user-manual/welcome-to-exflow/get-started#license-provider) will be used.

-Read more about this under section: [License Provider](https://docs.exflow.cloud/business-central/docs/user-manual/welcome-to-exflow/get-started#license-provider)

 #### ExFlow for NAV and BC 13/14